6 Ways to Improve Your Wellbeing During the Holidays

 • A sit-down with a good listener or therapist

 Once you’ve set your priorities, simplifying is much easier.
-Maybe this means giving yourself permission to purchase a pie instead of making one – especially if it gives you more space to enjoy the parts of the holidays you really cherish.
+Maybe this means giving yourself permission to purchase a pie instead of making one.
 Or realizing that the gift of time is more important than that “perfect” present you’ve been searching for.
-It can even mean politely declining an invitation that just doesn’t benefit you this season.
+Or politely declining an invitation that feels stressful.

-Once you’ve made note of what you truly need during the season and prioritized what’s most important to you, think about creating an all-new holiday tradition that serves your mind or body.
-A family ice skating night, introducing a new healthy side dish, or volunteering for a local organization that holds meaning for you are all different ways to celebrate the joy of the season while honoring your well-being.
+Once you’ve made note of what your needs and priorities, think about creating an all-new holiday tradition that serves your mind or body.
+A family ice skating night, introducing a healthy new side dish, or volunteering for a local organization that holds meaning for you are all different ways to celebrate the joy of the season while honoring your wellbeing.

 Get more tips, tricks and inspiration right to your inbox.
 Sign up for our newsletter.